KristenWindoloski/ToCS/README.md

       green *Code* button.
 If the user is familar with Git, then they can clone the ToCS Git repository to their local computer.
       Otherwise, the user should click *Download Zip*.
-Wherever the user saves the folder, they should right click on it and unzip the folder.
+Wherever the user saves the folder, double click on the *ToCS_main* folder.
+Inside this folder is a folder called *ToCS-main*.
+Move this inner folder to a desired location (desktop, Documents, etc.).

     - Open R or RStudio.